Obviously, we love a great steak as much as anyone.

 And there is nothing we dislike more than when a simple mistake ruins a fantastic, tender steak.

-So once you cook your steak to your preferred level of doneness—although we don’t know why anyone would eat a steak cooked anything but medium-rare —you should first let the steak rest for it to maintain a perfect tenderness and its juices.
+Once you cook your steak to your preferred level of doneness—although we don’t know why anyone would eat a steak cooked anything but medium-rare —you should first let the steak rest for it to maintain a perfect tenderness and its juices.

 With any steak cut, you should always slice against the grain, which means against the direction that the muscle fibers run.